Alternative Investment Market

 AIM (formerly the Alternative Investment Market) is a sub-market of the London Stock Exchange that was launched on 19 June 1995 as a replacement to the previous Unlisted Securities Market (USM) that had been in operation since 1980.
 It allows companies that are smaller, less-developed, or want/need a more flexible approach to governance to float shares with a more flexible regulatory system than is applicable on the main market.

 At launch, AIM comprised only 10 companies valued collectively at £82.2 million.
-As at May 2021, 821 companies comprise the sub-market, with an average market cap of £80 million per listing.
+As at May 2021, 821 companies comprised the sub-market, with an average market cap of £80 million per listing.
 AIM has also started to become an international exchange, often due to its low regulatory burden, especially in relation to the US Sarbanes–Oxley Act (though only a quarter of AIM-listed companies would qualify to be listed on a US stock exchange even prior to passage of the Sarbanes–Oxley Act).
 By December 2005, over 270 foreign companies had been admitted to AIM.

 The FTSE Group maintains three indices for measuring AIM, which are the FTSE AIM UK 50 Index, FTSE AIM 100 Index, and FTSE AIM All-Share Index.